Derling/algorithms/challenges/README.md

 # challenges

-Collection of challenges I complete from the web.
-Source for challenge in the file themselves.
-Personal notes are commented in the code.
+Collection of scripts I do to improve coding ability.